TeHikuMedia/Kaitiakitanga-License/rongo.md

 The Kaitiakitanga License is a work in progress.
 It's a living license.
 It will evolve as we see fit.
 We hope to develop a license that is an international example for indigenous people's retention of mana over data and other intellectual property in a Western construct.

-## Kaitiakitanga of Data Uploaded to Kaituhi ##
+## Kaitiakitanga of Data Uploaded to Rongo ##

-  1. The kaitiakitanga of all data in Kaituhi remains with the respective kaitiaki that uploaded that data.
+  1. The kaitiakitanga of all data in Rongo remains with the respective kaitiaki that shared that data.
   2. Each kaitiaki may make data available to others within their Organization or "Workspace" as deemed suitable by the tikanga associated with that data.

 ## Kaitiakitanga of Data Processed ##
-Kaituhi uses the Papa Reo API, which processes your data to enable features such as speech recognition and language detection.
+Rongo uses the Papa Reo API, which processes your data to enable features such as speech recognition and language detection.
 The Papa Reo API has its own [Kaitikitanga License](https://github.com/TeHikuMedia/Kaitiakitanga-License/blob/tumu/papareo_api.md) which is upheled by Kaituhi.
 In general,

   1. The kaitiakitanga of all data processed remains with the respective kaitiaki that submitted that data.
   2. Each kaitiaki may make data available to improve the Papa Reo API services as deemed suitable by the tikanga associated with that data.

 ## Learn More

-Search for "kaitiakitanga" in the Whare Kōrero app to learn more about it, or visit [tehiku.nz](https://tehiku.nz/search?q=kaitiakitanga).
+To learn more about it us, visit [tehiku.nz](https://tehiku.nz/search?q=kaitiakitanga).

 ***You can view this Kaitiakitanga License and its history [here](https://github.com/TeHikuMedia/Kaitiakitanga-License/blob/tumu/papareo_api.md).***